This post may contain affiliate links. Please read my disclosure policy for more details.

 Notes

-Once these Italian rice balls are coated in breadcrumbs, they keep well in the fridge for up to 3 days and they’re freezable too.
-But for best result, I suggest you to deep fried your rice balls just before serving How to store arancini leftovers?
+Once these Italian rice balls are coated in breadcrumbs, they keep well in the fridge for up to 3 days and are freezable.
+For the best result, I suggest you deep-fry your rice balls just before serving them.
+How do you store arancini leftovers?

-If you’ve already fried them, they keep well in the fridge for up to 2-3 days in airtihght container and they’re freezable as well.
-To serve them, preheat the oven to 180C/350F, and bake them for 10-12 minutes.
+If you’ve already fried them, they keep well in the fridge for up to 2-3 days in an air-tight container, and they’re freezable as well.
+Preheat the oven to 180C/350F to serve them, and bake them for 10-12 minutes.
 If the rice balls are frozen, make sure you thaw them first.

 What is standard USA measure for 70 grams of fresh soft mozzarella?